Chart of the Month: The Critical Element in Investing and Winning: Controlling Emotions

 Written by Kelly S. Olson Pedersen, CFP®, CDFA

 Here’s a little experiment.
-Look at the graph below of S&P returns since 1926 and answer this question: Are you a long-term investor that can weather the downturns and approach them as re-balancing opportunities?
+Look at the chart of the month graph below of S&P returns since 1926 and answer this question: Are you a long-term investor that can weather the downturns and approach them as re-balancing opportunities?

 It’s probably REALLY EASY to nod and say, YES!

 It’s easy because the entire picture and perspective is there.
 The dips aren’t ‘felt’ and the ‘fear’ isn’t part of the analysis.
 It’s just clear, in hindsight, that if you are able to make a long-term plan and stick to it, everything will be awesome, right?

 But then a bear market happens, you may feel afraid because it’s very real and can be scary.
 When we ask people, “How long did it feel like the market was spiraling out of control during the 2007 Great Recession?”
 We typically get an answer somewhere between 2-3 years.
 In reality, it was 17 months.
 However, it FELT twice as long to many people because it was so painful.